wellyowo/dope/Tutorial/P_Global_w_VS.md

 - update the ip address with you ros_master_ip address

 #### 3. Start Unity
+- You should start the Machine 4 First
-- Once you saw the operator's locobot (transparents) appear, assign the fake locobot to the Robot Connector>Joint State Paatcher>Urdf Robot and press enable to publish Joint state
+- Once you saw the operator's locobot (transparents) appear, assign the human locobot to the Robot Connector (Human) > Joint State Paatcher > Urdf Robot and press enable to publish Joint state

 ### Machine 2 : Remote site : ROS setting
 Remind :